CCJP holds Sunday Seminars through the year in Sydney. All are very welcome to attend.

 Aboriginal agriculture, irrigation, architecture - maintaining a culture over millenia

-Speaker: Bruce Pascoe, winner of 2016 NSW Premier's Literary Award
+Featuring: Bruce Pascoe, winner of 2016 NSW Premier's Literary Award

 Bruce Pascoe is an Australian Indigenous writer, from the Bunurong clan, of the Kulin nation.
 His most recent work 'Dark Emu', winner of the 2016 NSW Premier's Literary Award, presents a radically different picture of Australia's original inhabitants.
 From the journals and records of early explorers and surveyors, Bruce has accumulated astonishing descriptions of a pre-colonial Aboriginal life and asks whether Australia's First Peoples were 'hunter-gatherers'.